mjesun/loxberry-simple-weather-service/README.md

 # LoxBerry Plugin - Simple Weather Service

-Simple weather service to import weather data into the Loxone Miniserver.
+Simple weather service is a plugin that can be used to import weather data into the Loxone Miniserver.
 It requires the dnsmasq plugin installed in the LoxBerry and configured to redirect `weather.loxone.com` to it.
 A [weatherbit.io](https://weatherbit.io) API key is required to properly function.
 The key must later be inserted in the plugin page, and a restart is required.

 If you need more functionality, the Weather4Loxone plugin is a great alternative, which also includes its own web visualization.

 ## Motivation

-While Weather4Lox exists (and it's a wonderful plugin!), the idea of this plugin is to bring its configuration to minimum required, and provide a server that runs in the LoxBerry as opposed to a cronjob approach.
+While Weather4Loxone exists (and it's a wonderful plugin!), the idea of this plugin is to bring its configuration to minimum required, and provide a server that runs in the LoxBerry as opposed to a cronjob approach.
 This ensures that the most up to date weather data is provided to the Loxone Miniserver by the